this was indeed as good as it got. church fared much better.

 it says, “where you all going lemmings? cuz i ain’t.” and that’s really all i suggest. get off the bus with the mobile potty and make a stand. throw a little meaning into your wardrobe other than, “oh look, this is sparkly! i think i’ll buy it.” i’ve been wearing dresses consistently ever since rahab was born. for me, i can throw on a skirt in the morning, man the dishwasher, home-school, and disinfect – all while looking like a woman. doing the same thing in pants i look like the maintenance man. dress up the pants and you just look like beyonce. i really fail to see the fascination. some women would rather die than give up their jeans. and yes, i’ll just come out of the closet now and say i’m a legalist. only in the sense that i think everything you do should have a reason. god has crafted the world in such a way that everything has meaning. i can set my table to the glory of god just as well as you can sing “shine, jesus shine,” to hopefully the same effect. god is a god of the little things. god is a god of everything. so which god is in your closet?

-and i suppose i have to say, “wearing jeans is not a sin.” *yawn* but i’m not in the market for what is and isn’t a sin or what is or isn’t against the law. i’m after glory. i’m playing for keeps. i’m not holding down the fort, i’m after yours. “for the earth will be filled with the knowledge of the glory of the lord as the waters cover the sea.” so what is the most effective for radiating the glory of submission in a world that is in rebellion against god and his distinctives? it’s just a plain and simple dress. “let not your adornment be merely external—braiding the hair, and wearing gold jewelry, or putting on dresses; but let it be the hidden person of the heart, with the imperishable quality of a gentle and quiet spirit, which is precious in the sight of god.” we don’t have to knuckle down and choose between goods, we get them all. next time you go to winco, go in a dress and a right spirit. adorn yourself, honor your head. speak softly to your children, have six of them following behind you with their hair combed, and watch the casualties fall. it’s like waterloo. i’m telling you, satan cries himself to sleep on grocery day. pony up.
+and i suppose i have to say, “wearing jeans is not a sin.” *yawn* but i’m not in the market for what is and isn’t a sin or what is or isn’t against the law. i’m after glory. i’m playing for keeps. i’m not holding down the fort, i’m after yours. “for the earth will be filled with the knowledge of the glory of the lord as the waters cover the sea.” so what is the most effective for radiating the glory of submission in a world that is in rebellion against god and his distinctives? perhaps it’s just a plain and simple dress. “let not your adornment be merely external—braiding the hair, and wearing gold jewelry, or putting on dresses; but let it be the hidden person of the heart, with the imperishable quality of a gentle and quiet spirit, which is precious in the sight of god.” we don’t have to knuckle down and choose between goods, we get them all. next time you go to winco, go in a dress and a right spirit. adorn yourself, honor your head. speak softly to your children, have six of them following behind you with their hair combed, and watch the casualties fall. it’s like waterloo. i’m telling you, satan cries himself to sleep on grocery day. pony up.